U.D.O.: History

-Following Udo Dirkschneider's departure from Accept in 1987, he formed his own band called U.D.O.
-He recruited guitarists Mathias Dieth and Peter Szigeti, bassist Frank Rittel and drummer Thomas Franke.
-They released their debut album titled Animal House on 3 November 1987, which was entirely written by Accept.
-They would tour with the likes of Guns N' Roses, Lita Ford and Zodiac Mindwarp.
-Rubach, Rittel and Franke departed the band, and guitarist Andy Susemihl, bassist Thomas Smuzyszki and drummer Stefan Schwarzmann joined.
-The follow-up album Mean Machine was released on 10 January 1989.
+Following Dirkschneider's departure from Accept in 1987, he formed his own band called U.D.O.
+The first line-up consisted of guitarists Mathias Dieth and Peter Szigeti, bassist Frank Rittel and drummer Thomas Franke.
+They released the debut album Animal House on 3 November 1987, which was entirely written by Accept.
+Szigeti, Rittel and Franke departed the band and was replaced by guitarist Andy Susemihl, bassist Thomas Smuzyszki and drummer Stefan Schwarzmann.
+The second album Mean Machine was released on 10 January 1989.

-Susemihl left the band, with U.D.O. now as a four-piece.
-The band shifted to a lighter approach with the third album Faceless World, which was released on 25 February 1990, achieving great success; this being their best selling album so far.
-It was produced by former Accept drummer Stefan Kaufmann.
+Susemihl left the band, leaving U.D.O. as a four-piece.
+The third album Faceless World was released on 25 February 1990.
+Its sound was a more commercial output, but achieving great success; this being their best selling album so far.
 The fourth album Timebomb was released on 3 April 1991.
-It was a more heavier album than their previous releases.
+It was a heavier effort than their previous releases.
 In 1992, Dirkschneider put U.D.O. on hiatus to reunite with Accept.

-In 1996, Dirkschneider reactivated U.D.O. with a brand new line-up; Stefan Kaufmann, now undertaking guitar duties, with guitarist Jürgen Graf and bassist Fitty Wienhold from Bullet, and Stefan Schwarzmann returning to the band.
-They took part in the 1997 compilation album A Tribute to Judas Priest: Legends of Metal, in which they recorded the song "Metal Gods".
+In 1996, Dirkschneider reactivated U.D.O. with a brand new line-up; former Accept drummer Stefan Kaufmann, now performing as a guitarist, with guitarist Jürgen Graf and bassist Fitty Wienhold from Bullet and returning member Stefan Schwarzmann.
+The band recorded the Judas Priest song "Metal Gods" for the 1997 compilation album A Tribute to Judas Priest: Legends of Metal.

-On 24 March 1997, U.D.O. released the fifth album Solid.
+On 24 March 1997, U.D.O. released their fifth album Solid.
 It was featured on the Rock Hard magazine reader charts for more than a year after its release.
 The album was followed up with No Limits on 20 April 1998, featuring a similar songwriting approach from Solid.
-The album features a cover of the Austrian pop band Supermax's hit single "Love Machine".
+It features a cover of the Austrian pop band Supermax's hit single "Love Machine".
 After the conclusion of the band's tour, Stefan Schwarzmann quit the band.
-New drummer Lorenzo Milani replaced him.
+He was replaced with new drummer Lorenzo Milani.

-The seventh album Holy was released on 18 October 1999, which received critical acclaim.
+The next album Holy was released on 18 October 1999, receiving critical acclaim.
 It was a return to the guitar-driven sound similar to the Balls to the Wall-era Accept.
 A world tour followed with dates in the United States and several other major countries.
 The band known as Vanize, fronted by Udo Dirkschneider's brother Peter, supported U.D.O. during the tour.
 Line-up changes occurred during the second part of the tour with Gotthard guitarist Igor Gianola replacing Jürgen Graf.
-The tour spawned the first live album Live from Russia, which was released on 15 October 2001, a 2-CD release featuring many of the classic Accept songs that have since become staples of U.D.O.'s set.
+The tour spawned the first live album Live from Russia, which was released on 15 October 2001, a 2-CD release.